Questions and Answers

 What are the origin requirements?

-The arrangement is limited to products certified to the USDA or JAS organic regulations that are either:
+For alcohol beverages, the arrangement is limited to products certified to the USDA or JAS organic regulations that are either:

 Does Japan accept the USDA organic seal?
 Does the U.S. accept Japan’s organic seal?